 The Healthy Families Initiative is a comprehensive school wellness program that integrates seven core tenets, including physical education and activity, nutritional services, and family and community involvement.
 Students learn the value of a healthy lifestyle and adopt wellness behaviors that will serve them throughout their lifetimes.

-The Little Longhorn UT Strings Project – a partnership with the UT Butler School of Music – offers UT Elementary School students in grades 2-5 the opportunity to learn to play an orchestral stringed instrument (violin, viola, cello, or bass).
+UT Elementary is home to multiple music programs including: The Little Longhorn UT Strings Project – a partnership with the UT Butler School of Music – that offers UT Elementary School students in grades 2-5 the opportunity to learn to play an orchestral stringed instrument (violin, viola, cello, or bass).
 Classes take place at during the school day at UTES and on weekends at the UT Austin campus.

 Any one-time gift to the school is welcome and appreciated.
 With $100, we can buy yearly supplies for a classroom of 22 students; with $250, we can send 44 students on a field trip.